laplamgor/kantai3d/README.md

 # Disclaimer
-Kantai 3D does not modify any ingame API request and response, nor affect your noraml gameplay.
+Kantai3D does not modify any ingame API request and response, nor affect your noraml gameplay.
-However, just like OOI proxy or KC3Kai browser, Kantai 3D is not an officially approved program.
+However, just like OOI proxy or KC3Kai browser, Kantai3D is not an officially approved program.

 Please use it at your own risk.